bmaunde/guidelines/checklists/SAP Commerce Checklist.md

 - [ ] All methods on DAO objects do not return a null result

 ## Dependency Management
-- [ ] All dependencies should be defined uniformly as per project convention - either all as spring-xml definitions or annotations
+- [ ] All dependencies should be defined uniformly as per project convention - either all as spring-xml definitions or annotations with component scanning
+- [ ] DO NOT use JavaConfig
+- [ ] Dependencies must be injected in configuration file or using @Autowired or @Resource
 - [ ] Overriding of beans is based on aliases not bean ids whereever possible
 - [ ] Copy and paste of complete bean definitions is not prefered to overriding using the parent attribute
 - [ ] Properties that are not changing in value are not unnecessarily redefined when overriding